chandragithub2014/GitPractice_2020/README.md

-(36)Git Pull: To pull from Origin to the local branch git pull origin master --allow-unrelated-histories Pull command will merge the changes from remote to local Fetch command will just get the changes from remote to local , but will not merge.
+(36)Git Pull: To pull from Origin to the local branch git pull origin master --allow-unrelated-histories
+\nPull command will merge the changes from remote to local.
+Fetch command will just get the changes from remote to local , but will not merge.
 To merge we need to use Pull command.